Juniata Park Academy

 Dear Parents and Guardians:

-It is very important that students continue to read and practice the skills they have acquired this school year.
-During the summer months please take your children to the library and have them read every day.
-Also, please review their math skills.
+Welcome to the 2014-2015 school year.
+It is very important our students continue to read after school and during the weekend.
+Please take your children to the library and have them read every day at home.
+Also, please review their math skills nightly.
 This will help them begin the 2014-2015 school year successfully.

 Our school library online catalog can be accessed at http://philasd.follettdestiny.com.

 Students are not permitted to have cell phones in school.

 Our memorial garden is continuing to bloom throughout the season.
 Volunteers are needed to keep our garden beautiful.
 Please contact the school office if you are interested in helping.